 - Stir frequently until rice thickens.

-- Add a little more stock until it is just barely liquid.
+- Add a more stock 1 ladle full at a time to keep the risotto barely liquid while cooking.
 Repeat stirring frequently until thickened and adding just enough stock to keep it from burning or becoming too thick.

-- Add crabmeat- if cooked, add just at the end to warm it up- if uncooked- give it about 5 minutes to cook thoroughly.
+- Add crabmeat- if cooked, just at the end to warm it up.
+If using uncooked crab give it about 5 minutes to cook thoroughly.
 You don't want it overcooked or it will be gummy and fishy.

 - When risotto is thick enough to not spread all over a plate, but not so thick you can shape it like mashed potatoes, it is ready.